 |Return To Press Release Page

-Sonex Research, Inc., a leader in the field of combustion technology, is developing its patented Sonex Combustion System (SCS) technology designed to increase fuel mileage and reduce emissions of internal combustion engines.
-The SCS achieves in-cylinder control of ignition and combustion through chemical/turbulent enhancement using patented combustion chamber designs.
-Sonex plans to complete development, commercialize and market its piston-based Sonex Controlled Auto Ignition (SCAI) combustion process to the automotive industry to improve fuel efficiency of gasoline powered vehicles.
-Other SCS designs are being used to convert gasoline engines of various sizes to operate on safer, diesel-type “heavy fuels” for use in military and commercial applications requiring light weight and safe handling and storage of fuel, such as in UAVs (unmanned aerial vehicles).
-Sonex has licensed the SCS heavy fuel engine (HFE) technology applicable to UAVs with HFEs that are twenty horsepower or less to Insitu, Inc. (www.insitu.com), a pioneer developer of long-range, unmanned, autonomous aircraft for military and commercial activities.
-Insitu has developed the long endurance, low cost ScanEagle® UAV in partnership with The Boeing Company.
-(ScanEagle® is a registered trademark of The Boeing Company.)
-ScanEagle has been used to provide services for the U.S. Marine Corps, U.S. Navy, and Australian Army in the Middle East.
+Sonex Research, Inc., a leader in the field of combustion technology, is developing its patented Sonex Combustion System (SCS) piston-based technology for in-cylinder control of ignition and combustion, designed to increase fuel mileage and reduce emissions of internal combustion engines.
+Sonex plans to complete development, commercialize and market its Sonex Controlled Auto Ignition (SCAI) combustion process to the automotive industry to improve fuel efficiency of gasoline powered vehicles.
+Additionally, independent third-party testing has confirmed the potential of the SCS application for direct-injected diesel engines to significantly reduce harmful soot in-cylinder without increasing fuel consumption.
+Other SCS designs are being used to convert gasoline engines of various sizes to operate on safer, diesel-type “heavy fuels” for use in military and commercial applications requiring light weight and safe handling and storage of fuel, such as in UASs (unmanned aerial systems).

 CAUTION REGARDING FORWARD‑LOOKING STATEMENTS